University campus in Mississippi

 Beyond state and federal programs, many Mississippi institutions offer institutional scholarships specifically designed for computer science majors.
 Top-ranked schools like Mississippi State University, Jackson State University, and the University of Mississippi provide scholarship opportunities that can significantly reduce out-of-pocket costs.
 Community college pathways also offer a cost-effective entry point, with average tuition as low as $2,700 at Holmes Community College, allowing students to complete general education requirements before transferring to four-year programs through the Mississippi Articulation and Transfer Tool.
 For comprehensive information about aid eligibility and application timelines, prospective students should consult College Scorecard and work with financial aid offices at their chosen institution.

-Calculate Your Computer Science Degree ROI in Mississippi
+Computer Science Degree ROI Calculator, Mississippi

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Mississippi.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.